vjovanov/actormig/actor-migration.md

 After migrating these methods you can run your test suite and the behavior of the system should remain the same.

-### 3. Changing to RichActor
+### 3. Changing to StashingActor

 At this point we have changed all actors to use the same Actor interface and made them be created through special factory methods and accessed through `ActorRef` interface.
-Now we need to change all actors to the `RichActor` class.
+Now we need to change all actors to the `StashingActor` class.
 This class behaves exactly the same like Scala `Actor` but provides methods that allow easy, step by step, migration to Akka behavior.
-To change your code base to the new type of actor all your actors should extend `RichActor`.
-Each, `class xyz extends Actor` should become `class xyz extends RichActor`.
+To change your code base to the new type of actor all your actors should extend `StashingActor`.
+Each, `class xyz extends Actor` should become `class xyz extends StashingActor`.

 After this point you can run your test suite (assuming that you have one) and everything should work as before.